Go Back Up

 Account-based health plans

-HSAs are owned by the employee, giving them complete control over their account and health expenses.
+Employees own HSAs, giving them complete control over their accounts and health expenses.
 You can also contribute to an employee's HSA.

 However, not every group health insurance plan supports an HSA.
+Your employees need an HSA-qualified high deductible health plan (HDHP) to contribute to an HRA.
 And, because your employees own their HSAs, they can take the funds with them when they leave your organization.
 Many employees use their HSAs as an extra retirement fund instead of a health benefit.

 Like an HSA, an FSA is a spending account that both employers and employees can contribute to.
 Unlike an HSA, though, the funds in an FSA aren't maintained if your employees leave the organization.
 This gives employees more financial incentives to use their funds for healthcare.